-Let us introduce in this subsection an alternative but equivalent approach to CGR, which is more satisfactory in regard to mathematical simplicity and symmetry, hence more suitable for practical computations, although at the price of a possible change of physical meaning.

-It consists in transferring the role played by the scale factor $e^{\alpha(x)}$ of the fundamental tensor (\ref{fundtensor}), introduced in \S\, \ref{Cartanmanifolds}, to a scalar field $\sigma(x)=\sigma_0 e^{\alpha(x)}$, where $\sigma_0$ is constant of dimension $-1$, to be interpreted as the physical promoter the inflation process.
+In this subsection, we introduce an equivalent approach to CGR, which is more suitable for practical computations, although less immediate as regard to physical interpretation.
+It consists of transferring the role played by the scale factor $e^{\alpha(x)}$ of the fundamental tensor (\ref{fundtensor}) to a scalar field $\sigma(x)=\sigma_0 e^{\alpha(x)}$, where $\sigma_0$ is a constant of dimension $-1$, to be interpreted as the promoter of the inflation process.
 Let us call it the {\em dilation field}.
-Having thus freed the fundamental tensor from its scale factor, the theory of CGR remains grounded on a Riemann manifold of metric tensor $g_{\mu\nu}(x)$, what is a considerable simplification from a mathematical standpoint.
+The theory of CGR is thus grounded in a Riemann manifold of metric tensor $g_{\mu\nu}(x)$, which imparts mathematical simplification and manifest conformal symmetry to the theory.